*Post UPDATED May 6, 2022

 Aisle Period Underwear: The Good for the Planet and Your Period Underwear

 Size Range: XS – 5X

 What I like: They are comfortable and offer a greener solution for your period.
 Their underwear works really well.
-They are also a gender inclusive brand.
+They are also a size and gender inclusive brand.

 Price Point: $36-$64

 Review: I did some fit testing for them a few years ago and was impressed with how well they work.
 They are comfortable to wear and offer a no leak security like I have never experienced before.
 A Vancouver Company!

 What I like: All of their pieces are sewn locally here in the Vancouver.
 They use natural, sustainable fabrics like hemp and organic cotton.
 Their items are soft, require no special washing, and are very breathable.